 Policy briefs and photos from the challenge are available on the Baker Center’s website.

-Read the rest of this story at tntoday.utk.edu.Featured, Howard Baker Center, UT Knoxville
+Read the rest of this story at tntoday.utk.edu.Featured, Howard H. Baker Jr. Center for Public Policy, UT Knoxville